soffes/blog/published/2010-08-03-sync-your-fonts-with-dropbox-tutorial/sync-your-fonts-with-dropbox-tutorial.markdown

+---
-# Sync Your Fonts With Dropbox Tutorial
+title: Sync Your Fonts With Dropbox Tutorial
+categories: development
+---

 This is a bit technical, but designer friends have no fear.